P4ZD4N/wiktor-chudy/articles/three-questions-that-made-my-dialogue-more-meaningful.md

 ![Blog image](/ro/ro-three-questions-dialogue.png)

-Centuries ago Socrates offered guideline for speech know as **Triple Filter test**.
+Centuries ago Socrates offered guideline for speech known as **Triple Filter test**.
 It is about asking ourselves three questions before sharing information.

 ## 1. Is it true?